 Doesn't have wheels

-Though setting up the Brabantia Linn Large Clothes Rack took our testers 45 minutes, we believe this rack is well-worth splurging on, especially if you're in the market for a long-lasting, stylish, and spacious piece.
-"The colors and design are so simple, clean, and pretty," said our tester, adding that the aesthetic design can easily complement your belongings and make them an artsy centerpiece of your home.
+Though setting up the Brabantia Linn Large Clothes Rack took about 45 minutes, we believe this rack is well-worth splurging on, especially if you're in the market for a long-lasting, stylish, and spacious piece.
+"The colors and design are so simple, clean, and pretty," said one tester, adding that the aesthetic design can easily complement your belongings and make them an artsy centerpiece of your home.
 If you have experience putting together furniture, following along with the instruction manual might not be too difficult.
-However, our testers noted that the instructions could've been more clear, and you do need to be very careful when lifting the rod above your head and placing the bars in their connection points prior to adding in screws.
+However, we did note that the instructions could've been more clear, and you do need to be very careful when lifting the rod above your head and placing the bars in their connection points prior to adding in screws.

 However, once assembled, this rack is very sturdy.
-The bamboo rod could withstand the two 10-pound bags just fine.
-Though the wire shelves—which you can set to your desired height—did bend a bit and proved not to be a suitable spot for heavy items.
+The bamboo rod could withstand the two 10-pound bags just fine, which is close to the manual's listed weight limit of 22 pounds (on the lower side of the set we tested).
+The wire shelves—which you can set to your desired height—did bend a bit and proved not to be a suitable spot for heavy items.
 In addition, the rack doesn't come with wheels, so you'll want to set it up in your desired location or plan to shift it to its forever home.
 We believe the price tag is a bit high, but it's suitable for a standout piece you'll have for a long time.
 Notably, this rack is available in a smaller size and in both white and black, too.

 Very durable design